 Power from this attitude helps you deliver your opinion accurately, with Empathy.

 This is even more important if you are a leader.

 Whereas aggressiveness centers on winning without considering the needs and rights of others.

 An aggressive person is selfish, bully, and self-centered.

 Are there impressive benefits from being assertive as one of the personal development goals?

 Let’s highlight four of these benefits.

 The benefit of being Assertive

-Of course, the core benefit of being an assertive individual is that it boosts your level of self-confidence.
+Of course, the core benefit of being assertive is that it boosts your self-confidence level.